AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-03-31-MiniProject.md

 date: 2023-03-31
 ---

-After learning for six weeks and a short break, it's time for a mini project.
+After learning Python for six weeks and a short spring break, it's time for a mini project.
 We were asked to scope the project such that it is not a lot of work for the limited time available and we did just that.

 We developed Notes and Todos manager application as part of the project using the tkinter library in python.